-Dominique Lecocq and Lucile Hostettler will touch on what foreign insurance companies marketing in and from Switzerland will need to know in order to be compliant with latest FINMA practice, the current and the upcoming legislative changes.
-The webinar will discuss:
+Dominique Lecocq and Lucile Hostettler touched on what foreign insurance companies marketing in and from Switzerland need to know in order to be compliant with latest FINMA practice, the current and the upcoming legislative changes.

-1. Doing insurance business in Switzerland—an evolving definition
+2. Doing insurance business in Switzerland—an evolving definition

 3. Selling foreign wrappers in or from Switzerland

 Since FINMA is a global regulator, we would expect similar rules for similar business.
 This is not the case.